tenqz/qdrant/README.md

 # Install dependencies
 composer install

-# Run all chechs and tests
+# Run all checks and tests
 composer test

 # Or separately: